go-playground/universal-translator/README.md

 Why another i18n library?
 --------------------------
-Because none of the plural rules seem to be correct out there, including the previous implimentation of this package, so I took it upon myself to create [locales](https://github.com/go-playground/locales) for everyone to use; this package is a thin wrapper around [locales](https://github.com/go-playground/locales) in order to store and translate text for use in your applications.
+Because none of the plural rules seem to be correct out there, including the previous implementation of this package, so I took it upon myself to create [locales](https://github.com/go-playground/locales) for everyone to use; this package is a thin wrapper around [locales](https://github.com/go-playground/locales) in order to store and translate text for use in your applications.